Using the Car Seat Harness Correctly

 4. Harness straps are not routed correctly through the car seat.

 Why is this so important?
-Your car seat was crash tested and meant to be used with the harness straps in a certain configuration.
-If they are routed incorrectly it could interfere with the performance of the car seat during a crash.
+The car seat manufacturer crash tested your car seat and meant for the straps to be used in a certain configuration.
+If you routed the straps incorrectly, it could interfere with the performance of the car seat during a crash.
 If the car seat harness straps are twisted, they may not distribute the weight correctly and cause injury.

 Also remember, to not have anything thicker than sweatshirt material between your child and the car seat harness straps.
 This includes thick winter coats, blankets and those nice fuzzy, plush car seat covers that have a back section between the baby and car seat.